My Main Page with Links to My Other

 by Mancur Olson

-Mancur Olson divides the world into hunter-gatherers, anarchies, autocracies and democracies.
+Mancur Olson divides the world into hunter-gatherers, anarchies, autocracies, and democracies.
 Anarchies, he argues, are the worst.
-In anarchies, citizens are subject to myriad evils, including attacks by roving bandits.
+In anarchies, citizens face myriad evils, including attacks by roving bandits.
 Because economic activity in an anarchy is so hazardous, the number of goods produced plummets.

-A roving bandit sometimes discovers that it is his or her self-interest to become in Olson’s words a stationary bandit.
-A stationary bandit—an autocrat—sets up a mafia-type protection racket.
-Autocrats wrap their power and violence in supernatural auras.
+A roving bandit sometimes discovers it is in his or her self-interest to become a stationary bandit.
+A stationary bandit—an autocrat—sets up a mafia-type protection racket, wrapping their power and violence in supernatural auras.
 The autocrat suppresses other bandits, economic performance improves and the autocrat extorts riches from citizens to serve his or her vision of power and glory.
 Olson analyzes in detail Joseph Stalin, a most infamous stationary bandit.
 Olson calls Stalinism “From each according to his abilities, to the man in charge.”
 (Not that real Marxism would have been better.
 Real Marxism is an instant recipe for anarchy.
 Where governments do not enforce laws, there might as well be no laws.)

-When Communism works as well as it can, says Olson, it is barely semi-efficient, at least compared to Tsarism and for those not rotting beneath the tundra.
+When Communism works as well as it can, writes Olson, it is barely semi-efficient, at least for those not rotting beneath the tundra.
 But that does not last.
-Communism inevitably sinks into a bureaucratic abyss.
-Corruption, incompetence and interest group dynamics create a sclerotic condition that gradually makes a bad thing worse.
-No matter how hard people work, planning and management are terrible and keep getting worse because managers are able to create ever greater levels of subsidization for ever worse levels of production.
-Commusclerotic forces became so bad that by the late 1980s, Soviet products were not worth the effort it took to produce them.
+Communism sinks into a bureaucratic abyss.
+Corruption, incompetence, and interest group dynamics create a sclerotic condition that gradually makes a bad thing worse.
+No matter how hard people work, planning and management are terrible and get worse because managers are able to create ever greater levels of subsidization for ever worse levels of production.
+Commusclerotic forces became so bad that by the late 1980s Soviet products were not worth the effort it took to produce them.

 Even recent privatization efforts in Russia are a joke.
-The old groups are still in charge and equipment is obsolete.
+Corrupt interests rule, and equipment is obsolete.
 Work habits and training are so terrible multinational firms avoid hiring Russians with experience in the same industry.
 Hotel chains would rather hire a Russian coal miner than a Russian who worked in the Russian hotel industry.
 A blank slate is better than a screwed up slate.
 Today much of Russia represents subsidized, consumerist communism.
 The problem with Russia is not that they tried capitalism and democracy and it does not fit them.
-The problem is that Russia has gone nowhere near far enough with reforms.
+The problem is that Russia has atrocious reform attempts.

 Olson warns not to place much hope in any dictatorship.
 Even somewhat benevolent dictatorships such as Singapore are a poor option.
 Dictators die.
 The new boss is usually worse.
-Autocracies may prosper for a while but eventually leaders emerge who are unmitigated disasters.
-Extortion, cronyism, capriciousness and the general cruelty of autocrats seriously conflict with the things that matter in an economy.
+Autocracies may prosper for a while but eventually disastrous leadership emerges.
+Extortion, cronyism, capriciousness and the general cruelty of autocrats seriously conflict with things that matter.

 What are the things that matter?
-Here are Olson’s major conclusions:
+Olson’s major conclusions:

-· Clear, secure property rights, impartial enforcement and lack of banditry are necessary for long-term economic growth.
-He argues that rights are not mere luxuries, but essential.
-Less developed countries that forego rights because they think other things are more important make a big mistake.
+· Clear, secure property rights, impartial enforcement, and lack of banditry are necessary for long-term economic growth.
+Rights are not mere luxuries, but essential.
+Less developed countries that forgo rights because they think other things matter more make big mistakes.

-· Practices such as piling up debts, printing too much money, lobbying by interest groups, and defaulting on loans ruin economies.
-Their siblings—organized crime, collective subsidization, leadership greed, and official corruption—wreck economies too, even when there are plenty of investors, technologies and hard working citizens.
+· Piling up debts, printing too much money, lobbying by interest groups, and defaulting on loans ruin economies.
+Their siblings—organized crime, collective subsidization, leadership greed, and official corruption—wreck economies too, even when many investors, technologies, and hard working citizens exist.

-· Economies should have a high rate of long-term investments.
-This is getting harder in present preoccupied democracies.
-It is almost impossible in autocracies.
-Even autocrats who want stability, have a strong incentive to borrow, default, print too much money and arbitrarily confiscate property.
+· Economies should have a high rate of long-term investments, which is getting rarer in present preoccupied democracies--and almost impossible in autocracies.
+Even autocrats wanting stability, have a strong incentive to borrow, default, print too much money, and arbitrarily confiscate property.
 Investors know this.
-Investors will ignore seemingly low-risk investments in autocracies because they know the situation could change tomorrow.
+Investors ignore seemingly low-risk investments in autocracies because they know the situation could change tomorrow.

 Markets are not as important as many claim.
 Markets are ubiquitous.
 Even the poorest nations have plenty of sellers.
 Stable property rights, contract enforcement, liquid capital markets, limited liability corporations matter more according to Olson.
 Among contracts, those relevant to mortgages are especially important.

-Prosperous countries are those that experiment with lots of economic endeavors.
+Prosperous countries experiment with lots of economic endeavors.
 Subsidizing industries that lose money is a huge drag, bigger than the direct costs of subsidization.
-It does not matter the losing industries are losers merely because of bad luck.
-He writes that any protections should be on the level of individuals, not industries.
-Transfers to industries designed to help the individuals in the industry are economic disasters.
+It does not matter whether the losing industries are losers merely because of bad luck.
+Protections should be on the level of individuals, not industries.
+Transfers to industries designed to help the individuals in the industries create economic disasters.
 A coal subsidy is far worse than unemployment insurance for fired coal workers.
-Arguing that power markets are better than socialism is like arguing that the fourth grade basketball team is better than the kindergarten basketball team.
-The NBA of economics has yet to be created on this planet.

-Democracies also have serious flaws: Interest group demosclerosis and rational ignorance of voters.
-Olson says the flaws of democracy can be fixed with knowledge and education.
+Democracies also have serious flaws, including iinterest group demosclerosis and rational ignorance of voters.
+Olson claims the flaws of democracy can be fixed with knowledge and education.

 · A chief executive with enough power, but not too much, and independent powers that enforce succession

-Olson dissects the incentives on individuals in various group situations.
-He points out that the famous prisoner’s dilemma has limited application in social science because two prisoners in separate interrogation rooms can not communicate or sign binding contracts.
+Olson dissects the incentives on individuals in group situations.
+The famous prisoner’s dilemma has limited application in social science because two prisoners in separate interrogation rooms can not communicate or sign binding contracts.

-This is not a book on the more technical matters of economics.
-Olson downplays the matters that get latter day Friedmans and Keynesians fired up and well as other important factors.
-It is hard to have a biotech research belt in a land where most people are illiterate.
+Not a book on the more technical matters of economics, Olson downplays the matters that get latter day Friedmans and Keynesians fired up, not to mention some other important factors.
+It is hard to create a biotech research belt in a land where most individuals are illiterate.
 According to Lawrence E. Harrison in another book, the terrain that separates progressive cultures from dying cultures includes:

-· Emphasis on future in word and deed
+· Emphasis on the future in word and deed

 · Merit orientation